TheBestTvarynka/tbt/content/posts/rpc-encryption-sspi-kerberos/index.md

 Not yet :hand_over_mouth:.
 The RFC also defined the right rotation operation after the encryption.
 [RFC 4121: RRC Field](https://www.rfc-editor.org/rfc/rfc4121.html#section-4.2.5):

-> The "RRC" (Right Rotation Count) field in Wrap tokens is added to allow the data to be encrypted in-place by existing SSPI applications.
+> The "RRC" (Right Rotation Count) field in Wrap tokens is added **to allow the data to be encrypted in-place by existing SSPI applications**.
 >
 > Excluding the first 16 octets of the token header, the resulting Wrap token in the previous section is rotated to the right by "RRC" octets.
 The net result is that "RRC" octets of trailing octets are moved toward the header.
 >